govhealth/PostpartumTOC/input/pagecontent/glossary.md

                   <tr>
          <td>Problems</td>
          <td>
            Condition, diagnosis, or reason for seeking medical attention.
+[USCDI]
          </td>
       </tr>
                   <tr>
          <td>SDOH Problems/Health Concerns</td>
          <td>
            Social Determinants of Health-related health concerns, conditions, or diagnoses.<br><br>Examples include but are not limited to homelessness and food insecurity.
+[USCDI]
          </td>
       </tr>
                   <tr>
          <td>Performance Time</td>
          <td>
            Time and/or date a procedure is performed.<br><br>Examples include but are not limited to vaccine or medication administration times, surgery start time, time ultrasound performed, and laboratory specimen collection time.
+[USCDI]
          </td>
       </tr>
                   <tr>